 Complementary to the BCR Certification and Registration program, the presence of indigenous and black communities is evaluated.
 As described in previous sections, the department of Vichada has the presence of indigenous communities.
 Considering the location of the indigenous reservations, the spatial identification analysis of ethnic communities was developed, near or within the areas of intervention of the project.
 This consultation is certified by the Ministry of the Interior.

 Step 1.
 National territorial information sources related to land ownership are consulted.
 For the above, ethnic communities recognized by the Ministry of the Interior and to which collective titles have been granted by national resolution are considered.
 This information is cross-referenced with the spatial information on the properties that will be linked to the project proposal.

+In terms of social aspects, the project is in the Altillanura Colombiana, where there is a low human population and a lack of labor for agricultural activities.
+The forestry project has contributed to the training and qualification of the population in alternative labor activities other than extensive cattle farming.

 Step 2.
 Upon consultation with the Ministry of the Interior, through resolution No. 000000183 of July 27, 2012, it is certified that there is NO presence of black or indigenous communities in the area of direct influence of the project.